트립팝 TripopTripop

 21:00Dotonbori canal night view

-Day 1 tip — The iconic Dotonbori Glico Man neon shines brightest from 19:30-21:00.
-Ichiran's solo booths feel quirky but the queue moves in ~20 minutes.
-At Kushikatsu Daruma, the one rule everyone needs to remember: don't double-dip the communal sauce.
+Day 1 tip — The Glico Man neon is best from 19:30–21:00.
+Ichiran's solo booths feel quirky but the queue moves fast (~20 min).
+At Kushikatsu Daruma, the one rule: never double-dip the communal sauce.

 🍜